AB-1988

 Enforcement Authority

 No enforcement mechanism is specified in the bill text.
-No designated agency enforcer is granted enforcement authority.
-The Office of Suicide Prevention receives annual reports but is not granted enforcement power.
+No designated agency enforcer is granted enforcement authority; the Office of Suicide Prevention receives annual reports but is not given enforcement powers.
 No private right of action is created.
-Enforcement would depend on existing California enforcement frameworks applicable to Business and Professions Code violations, potentially including action by the Attorney General or district attorneys under general consumer protection authority.
+Enforcement would depend on general California enforcement frameworks applicable to Business and Professions Code provisions.

 Penalties